petsy/gcdt/docs/gcdt_plugins/30_gcdt_datadog_integration.md

 ## gcdt-datadog-integration plugin

-The original usecase for the datadog_integration was to get usage data from gcdt executions.
+The original usecase for the gcdt_datadog_integration was to get usage data from gcdt executions.
 So we get some idea on frequency and gcdt utilization.
 We still use metrics with the datadog gcdt-dashboard to concentrate our efforts on the relevant parts of gcdt.

 ### Related documents